nazislam/Clean-and-Green/README.md

 5. Once the serve is running, access it `http://localhost:5000`.

-Basic routings are setup, I've added a registration form, and signing form and added a sample (empty) stylesheet in `layout.pug`.
+Basic routings are setup, I've added a registration form, and sign in form and added a sample (empty) stylesheet in `layout.pug`.
+Not connected to Google datastore yet, once our professor opens it for us, we can connect to database and create user authentication.
 Comments have been added to describe the code.
-Add some styles to the template, change the routes to explore. :) :)
+Add some styles to the template, change the routes to explore how they all fit together. :) :).